spatie/statamic-responsive-images/README.md

 ### Glide parameters

-You can still pass any parameters from the Glide tag that you would want to, just make sure to prefix them with `glide:`.
+You can pass any parameters from the Glide tag that you would want to, just make sure to prefix them with `glide:`.
 Passing `glide:width` will consider the width as a max width, which can prevent unnecessary large images from being generated.

 ```twig
 {{ responsive:image_field glide:blur="20" glide:width="1600" }}
 ```

+For a list of available Glide manipulation parameters please check out the Statamic Glide documentation page [here](https://statamic.dev/tags/glide#parameters)

 ### HTML Attributes